The Long Road Ahead

 Behavior unbecoming a functioning adult, let alone the President of the United States of America, was modeled and normalized.
 Refugees were subjected to inhumane conditions, violence and hate were stoked and encouraged, a public health crisis was politicized and left unchecked, the media were declared the enemy, and an electorate was further polarized.

 The last four years have been exhausting, and I think most people across the political spectrum nationally and internationally, whether willing to admit it, are looking forward to a breather before donning their armor and diving back into the fray.
 Go on, no matter what your politics, light some candles and have a soak.
-Maybe rub one out while you’re in there.
+Breathe.
+Let your hands roam curiously.

 The road ahead is long.
 I expect for the pandemic in the US to get much worse before it gets better.
 I expect this to be a significant driver of a global Depression that makes the 2008 financial crisis look like the teacups at Disney.
 I expect for the outgoing president to continue his screed of hate and division; a sad little king on a sad little hill.2 I suspect that some faction of Y’All Qaeda will get riled up enough to take a shot at President Biden or Vice President Harris.
 I hope they fail.